 No funds will be reallocated from existing campus resources so there will be no impact on the SOE's existing programs and departments.

 Tuition and Fee Revenue

-SOE is continuing its same program tuition and fee structure for the existing graduate school post-master's certificate program.
+SOE is continuing its same program tuition and fee structure for the existing graduate school degree program.

 Grants, Contracts, and Other External Sources